Employer of Record

 During the trial period, the employee is entitled to pay for the work performed.
 The amount and payment terms for this compensation are determined by mutual agreement between the employer and employee.

-The employer has the flexibility to terminate the labor agreement during the trial period at any time, or alternatively, they can choose to formalize the employment by converting the trial agreement into a permanent contract.
+The employer has the flexibility to terminate the labor agreement during the trial period at any time, or alternatively, they can choose to formalize the employment by converting the trial agreement into a fixed-term or open-ended contract.

-It’s important to note that the provisions of Article 38 of the Labor Code, which usually govern termination procedures, do not apply to the trial period unless specifically outlined in the agreement.
+It’s important to note that the provisions of Article 48 of the Labour Code, which usually govern termination notice and severance, do not apply to the trial period unless specifically outlined in the agreement.
 If the trial period agreement is terminated, the employee will be paid for the time worked up until the termination.

 Termination, Severance Pay, and Notice Period